Relieve stiffness and keep your spine—and whole body—strong with this beginner-friendly sequence.

 With benefits like that, it’s certainly worth a try!
 Whether you experience back pain now or want to prevent it down the road, the nine yoga poses below can help.
 Pick a few to incorporate into your existing routine, or perform them all together.

 Ready to get started?
 Here’s your step-by-step guide.
 As always, safety is key.
 The yoga poses here may be different or more advanced than those you’ll experience in a SilverSneakers class.
-If you have a chronic condition (including osteoporosis), balance issues, or injuries, talk to your doctor about safe exercise.
+If you have a chronic condition (including osteoporosis), an injury, or balance issues, talk to your doctor about safe exercise.
 And if you’re a beginner, be sure to check out the tips to make each move easier.

 1. Standing Pelvic Tilt